rimonmostafiz/didactic-journey/README.md

 Root URL of the project is `/task-manager`

 ## Swagger URL
-After running the project click swagger link below to see all the API endpoints
+Click swagger link below to see all the API endpoints after running the project successfully http://localhost:8080/task-manager/swagger-ui/#/
-http://localhost:8080/task-manager/swagger-ui/#/

 ![swagger](swagger.jpg)